 \section{Results}

 We now present the results obtained from the ML models studied in this work.
-Table \ref{tab:res_all} summarizes the results for the different ML models.
-Fig. \ref{fig:Om_sig8} shows the constraints we derive on $\Omega_{\rm m}$ and $\sigma_8$ from different ML models.
-We now describe the main findings in different models
+Table \ref{tab:res_all} summarises the results for the different ML models.
+Figure \ref{fig:Om_sig8} shows the constraints we derive on $\Omega_{\rm m}$ and $\sigma_8$ from different ML models.
+We now describe the main findings in the different models:

-\begin{itemize} \item \textbf{CDF-only}: From table \ref{tab:res_all}, we can see that the \textbf{CDF-only} scenario produces a reasonable value of relative error and $R^2$ for $\Omega_m$, the prediction for $\sigma_8$ is poor with large error bars.
+\begin{itemize} \item CDF-only: From table \ref{tab:res_all}, we can see that the CDF-only scenario produces a reasonable value of relative error and $R^2$ for $\Omega_m$.
+The prediction for $\sigma_8$ is poor with large error bars.

-\item \textbf{Map-only}: When we train on NN distance maps using ResNet, we find that our models perform poorer compared to the \textbf{CDF-only} scenario in all the validation metrics.
+\item Map-only: When we train on NN distance maps using ResNet, we find that our models perform more poorly than the CDF-only scenario in all the validation metrics.
 In fact, the network fails in predicting any sensible constraints on $\sigma_8$.
-Although we note that the \textbf{Map-only} is not a fully 3D statistic, and therefore, comparison with \textbf{CDF-only} should be made with caution, it is still quite contrary to our expectations.
-In fact, we argue in Section-\ref{subsec:NN_maps} that NN distance maps would contain more information than the CDFs, as they preserve the spatial information.
-Interestingly, we note that a very similar behaviour is seen in \cite{Chatterjee_25} and \cite{Makinen_graph_22} when used on Qujote simulation, albeit using a completely different network architecture.
+Although we note that the Map-only model is not a fully 3D statistic (we generate 2D slices of the NN maps as mentioned in Sect. \ref{subsec:NN_maps}), and therefore, a comparison with CDF-only should be made with caution, it is still quite contrary to our expectations.
+In fact, we argue in Section \ref{subsec:NN_maps} that NN distance maps would contain more information than the CDFs as they preserve the spatial information.
+Interestingly, we note that a very similar behaviour is seen in \cite{Chatterjee_25} and \cite{Makinen_graph_22} when used on the Qujote simulation, although it uses a completely different network architecture.
 One possible explanation could be the limited number of training datasets (maps corresponding to $1600$ different parameter combinations).
-It is plausible that due to the limited number of training data sets, the network is unable to break the bias-$\sigma_8$ degeneracy.
-Since halo bias modifies the amplitude of large-scale statistics in a way that is degenerate with the effect of $\sigma_8$, a network trained on NN distance maps may struggle to disentangle the two for a limited number of training data.
+It is plausible that due to the limited number of training datasets, the network is unable to break the bias-$\sigma_8$ degeneracy.
+When we use the Map-only method on the maps produced from DM particles (Appendix \ref{sec:DM_constraints}) rather than halos, we find that this method outperforms the CDF-only methods, as expected from an unbiased tracer.
+Since halo bias modifies the amplitude of large-scale statistics in a way that is degenerate with the effect of $\sigma_8$, a network trained on NN distance maps may struggle to disentangle the two for a limited amount of training data.